Most Famous Badminton Logos

 Logo Badminton Africa (BCA)

-The emblem of the Badminton Confederation of Africa stands out with regional identity, combining the sport and geographical contours of the continent.
+The emblem of the Badminton Confederation of Africa stands out for its regional identity, combining the sport with the continent’s geographical contours.
 At the center of Africa’s blue outline is a shuttlecock with bright red feathers, symbolizing energy and passion for badminton.
 The color scheme references the diverse cultures of African countries within the federation.
-The black lettering of the name is simple and expressive, indicating the organization’s significance in the continent’s sports life.
+The black lettering of the name is simple yet expressive, underscoring the organization’s significance in the continent’s sports landscape.
 The visual image conveys a spirit of unity and aspiration for African athletic achievement.

 Hylo Open Saarbrücken